 Nurse: Tiene ba tu cosa otro ta sinti?
 No hay ba tu calor?

-Patient: No hay man, pero ta tose yo ahora (Ahora is pronounced in Chabacano as Ahra, only on formal occassions or by certain people would you hear this word pronounced as aw-ra)
+Patient: No hay man, pero ta tose yo ahora (ahora is normally pronounced in Chabacano as ahra, only on formal settings or by certain people would you hear this word pronounced as it is pronounced in Spanish)

 Nurse: Pero no hay tu custipao

 Patient: No hay man.
 No hay man yo custipao (this word comes the Spanish constipao).